onsi/ginkgo/index.md

     By default, Ginkgo's default reporter will provide detailed output for skipped specs.
 You can set --noisySkippings=false to suppress this behavior.

+- `--reportPassed`

+    If present, Ginkgo's default reporter will print detailed output for passed specs.

 - `--trace`

     If present, Ginkgo will print out full stack traces for each failure, not just the line number at which the failure occurs.